 I am sorry but this does not appear to be a wc type of question.
 Also most wc cases are governed under state law, not federal.
 However, according to the state wc laws a person can be prosecuted for fraud if they knowingly lie to obtain benefits.
 I'm not sure if that answers your question but I...Read more »

 An individual received SSDI,(not SSI) along with back pay, after a long struggle with the Social Security Adm., in mid-spring of '18.
-Upon receiving the back pay, this person, who doesn't have a 401k, nest egg, family support...etc., decided to invest a percentage of the money into stocks & such,...
+Upon receiving the back pay, this person, who doesn't have a 401k, nest egg, family support...etc., decided to invest a percentage of the money into...
 Read more »

 THANK you for an excellent question.
 I believe you and I would get along great.
 The situation of which you speak is one of the more ridiculous scenarios of SSI in my opinion.
 However I am sure it makes sense to those that wrote the law.
 SSI benefits are based on need so if the person that receives...Read more »